selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-account-restore.md

 ## Polkadot-JS

-If you're using the main Polkadot-JS UI, restoring an account will feel similar to restoring an account on Polkadot-JS browser plugin.
-Navigate to the [Accounts page](https://polkadot.js.org/apps/#/accounts) of Polkadot-JS.
+If you're using the main Selendra-Portal UI, restoring an account will feel similar to restoring an account on Polkadot-JS browser plugin.
+Navigate to the [Accounts page](https://portal.selendra.org/#/accounts) of Polkadot-JS.

 ![click-account-restore-polkadot](assets/accounts/polkadot_click_restore.png)